Dimension 20: Campaign reviews

-Academic Emma French, in a essay on The Unsleeping City campaigns, explained that the players are "explicitly 'heroes,' not 'adventurers'", who defend their home of New York City (NYC) – Mulligan's fictional NYC is similar to the real world but it also has "innate magic, powered by the diversity of the city's residents and, conversely, their lack of sleep, resulting in a surplus of powerful dream energy.
+Academic Emma French, in an essay on The Unsleeping City campaigns, explained that the players are "explicitly 'heroes,' not 'adventurers'", who defend their home of New York City (NYC) – Mulligan's fictional NYC is similar to the real world but it also has "innate magic, powered by the diversity of the city's residents and, conversely, their lack of sleep, resulting in a surplus of powerful dream energy.
 Mulligan's worldbuilding stresses the power of a diverse but overworked and atomised urban population, literalising contemporary American social issues through fantasy".
 She highlighted Mulligan's use of "supernatural threats" which "upset intrusion fantasy's inherent paradigm, even as they utilise its structural techniques", and noted that "the enemies the heroes face are always tied back to a particular kind of status quo: they embody established facts of 20th and 21st Century USA".
 French stated that the worldbuilding by Mulligan "supports the reading of modern life as disillusioned and disenchanted—somewhat paradoxically, for an urban fantasy which ascribes fantastical power to disillusionment itself" and Mulligan's subversion of the intrusion fantasy framework is an argument "that the established status quos of the 21st century should not be defended from chaos and disruption, but instead acknowledged as corrupted, then challenged and overturned".
 French also highlighted that the "cast's performance of compassion and resistance, with Mulligan's authorial endorsement, shapes the plot towards a hopepunk resolution to the disenchantment represented through Mulligan's worldbuilding".